 - 2 whole tri-tips about 2 pounds each

 - In a small bowl, use a fork to mix the kosher salt, black pepper, garlic powder, onion powder, chili powder, smoked paprika, ground cumin, and cayenne pepper.

-- Place the meat, fat side up, on a gresed rack in a roasting pan and allow it to get to room temperature, about 1 hour.
+- Place the roasts, fat side up, on a greased rack in a roasting pan and allow it to get to room temperature for about 1 hour.

-- Preheat the oven to 500°F. If the meat is completely trimmed of fat (I get mine at Costco and it’s fully trimmed), lightly spray it with oil.
+- Preheat the oven to 500°F. If the meat is completely trimmed of fat, lightly spray it with oil.

-- Insert a meat thermometer into the thickest part of one of the roasts and set the thermometer to 130°F or 135°F (medium-rare).
+- Insert an oven-safe meat thermometer into the thickest part of one of the roasts and set the thermometer to 135°F (medium-rare).

 - Remove the roasts from the oven.
-Loosely cover them with foil and allow them to rest for 20-30 minutes, then cut into thin slices against the grain (see notes below) and serve.
+Loosely cover them with foil and allow them to rest for 20-30 minutes before carving and serving them.

 - When carving the meat, slice it against the grain.
 Since the meat fibers in tri-tip run in two different directions, you'll need to cut each roast in half at the center point and then slice each half across the grain.